grammyjs/website/site/docs/plugins/router.md

 # Router (`router`)

-The `Router` class ([grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Router)) provides a way to structure your bot by routing context objects to different parts of your code.
+The `Router` class ([API Reference](https://doc.deno.land/https/deno.land/x/grammy_router/router.ts)) provides a way to structure your bot by routing context objects to different parts of your code.
+It is a more sophisticated version of `bot.route` on `Composer` ([grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Composer))

 ## Example